STATE OF NEW YORK

 This bill would allow Tina Russo, a retired Tier 4 member of the New

-York State Teachers' Retirement System, to recalculate her pension based
+York State Teachers' Retirement System, to recalculate her pension with-

-with 29 years and 7 months of service.
-This bill would provide Ms. Russo
+benefit amount.
+This bill would provide Ms. Russo with recalculated

 adjustments to payments made retroactive to her date of retirement of